From € 5,50

 Taraxacum officinale, commonly known as dandelion, is a perennial plant native to Eurasia and naturalized in many other parts of the world.
 It is easily recognizable by its yellow flowers.
 Dandelions are often considered weeds due to their ability to grow quickly in disturbed soil, but they also have medicinal properties and are used in traditional herbal medicine.
 Additionally, dandelion greens are a nutritious food source.
 The taste of dandelions is often described as bitter, but it can also be sweet and earthy.

-– Dandelion is generally considered safe for most people when consumed in moderation as a food or tea.
+– Dandelion is generally considered safe for consumption for most people when used appropriately in moderate amounts.

 Additional information